x448/senml/README.md

 ## Limitations and Requirements
 Known limitations:

 * __Go 1.12__: Go 1.12 or newer is required.
 * __Security Audit__: I didn't conduct a security audit of cisco/senml or this project.
-I just tackled the most obvious low-hanging fruit while helping a CBOR library find non-hobby projects for program size comparisons.
+A security audit is recommended.
-* __Code Review and Refactoring__:  Only minimal changes were made to resolve cisco/senml issues 2, 18 and 22.
-At a glance, code review and refactoring is highly recommended.
+* __Code Review and Refactoring__:  I didn't perform any code review or refactoring beyond the minimum changes required to resolve cisco/senml issues 2, 18 and 22.
+Code review and refactoring is recommended.

 Possible limitations (not sure):

 * __CBOR Tags (major type 6)__:  this might be a non-issue because I didn't see any used in cisco/senml.
 If CBOR tags are present in SenML, they'll be ignored until this project upgrades fxamacker/cbor to v1.4 or v1.5 (when released).

 # senmlCat